Illinois Clean Jobs Workforce Network Program NOFO 2023

 Award Timeline

-Applications are due by September 1, 2023 at 5PM to be considered as a part of the first merit review process.
+Applications were due by September 1, 2023 at 5:00 P.M. to be considered as a part of the first merit review process.
 The Department anticipates sending Notices of State Award (NOSA) 11 to 15 weeks after the application period is closed.

 Information Sessions